 22.1 The preparation of a SA Report to assess the social, economic and environmental implications of a Development Plan Document is a requirement of the Planning and Compulsory Purchase Act (2004).
-It is therefore fundamental to the preparation of the Development Management policies to ensure its soundness.
+It is therefore fundamental to the preparation of the Development Management policies, to ensure it soundness.
 The SA has been prepared to meet the requirements of the EU Directive and the Planning and Compulsory Purchase Act.
 The process for carrying out SEA and a SA are to a significant extent prescribed.
 The SA Report addresses all the key stages of the process as set out in Table 1 and Figure 5 of the SA Report.
 The SA has also been prepared as an integral part of the plan making process with a means to build into the policies appropriate mitigation measures that are necessary to address any negative impacts.
-Some of the mitigation measures already incorporated into the relevant policies is set out in Section 18 above.
+Some of the mitigation measures already incorporated into the relevant policies are set out in Section 18 above.

 - 22.2 The Council has an adopted Core Strategy.
 The Core Strategy was the subject of a comprehensive SA that has been examined by an Independence Inspector of the Secretary of State and considered to have met all relevant requirements.
-The Development Management policies expand in detail on the strategic policies of the Core Strategy.
-The NPPF advises that SAs should be proportionate, and should not repeat policy assessments that have already been undertaken.
+The Development Management policies expands in detail on the strategic policies of the Core Strategy.
+The NPPF advises that SAs should be proportionate, and should not repeat policy assessments that has already been undertaken.
 This SA has been prepared in that context. - 22.3 The outcome of the SA has been analysed and summarised.
-The cumulative impacts of the policies on the SA objectives have been set out (section 17).
-Overall, the Council is satisfied that the SA achieves its central goal of striking a good balance between the environment, economic and social implications of the Development Management policies. - 22.4 The outcome of the SA has demonstrated that overall the Development Management policies when implement will make a meaningful and long term positive contribution to achieving sustainable development in the Borough. - 22.5 An Executive Summary of the SA Report has been published to summarise the key elements of the SA Report.
+The cumulative impacts of the policies on the SA objectives has been set out (section 17).
+Overall, the Council is satisfied that the SA achieves its central goal of striking a good balance between the environment, economic and social implications of the Development Management policies. - 22.4 The outcome of the SA has demonstrated that overall the Development Management policies when implement will make a meaningful and long term positive contribution to achieving sustainable development in the Borough. - 22.5 An Executive Summary of the SA Report will be published alongside the full report.